It looked a lot worse than it turned out to be.

 Fortunately, it turned out just to be a bruise.

-Davis did not return, but he shouldn’t miss much time with a bruise.
+Davis did not return, and his status for a game against Utah on Saturday is up in the air.
+However, he shouldn’t miss much time with a bruise.

 As for the play, there has been plenty of Twitter talk about if it was dirty.
 I wouldn’t say that, I do not think there was any intent to injure.